mattCrumley/RecipeApp/readme.txt

 ********NOTE:**********
-A live, current version of the recipe APP is available via heroku here:
+1) A live, current version of the recipe APP is available via heroku here:

 https://sleepy-taiga-50664.herokuapp.com/

+2) The app uses Spoonacular API to extract recipe information, but I kept my API key hidden in a .env file for security reasons.
+You can get your own API key from Rapid API here: https://rapidapi.com/spoonacular/api/recipe-food-nutrition.

+3) Note about the following lines of code in app.js:

+app.listen(3000, function(){
+	console.log("The recipeApp server has started");
+});

+I used a cloud based ide called Goorm because it gives me a domain name to use.
+Goorm uses port 3000.

 **************Instructions*******************